EAP-TTLS/PAP Username+Password Authentication with Entra ID Lookup

 Extended Local Auth is only applicable for certificate (EAP-TLS) based authentication.
 Selecting this will ensure that this certificate chain is downloaded on all the MRs that are configured with an SSID that uses Access Manager.
 In the event of Cisco Meraki Cloud not being reachable, any new endpoints trying to authenticate will be authenticated by the local RADIUS server on each MR using the certificate it downloaded previously.
 Note that the rules evaluation will not work but instead, the VLAN configured on the SSID will be applied to the session after successful authentication.
 Make sure to enable this on both the certificate and the SSID Access Control Page.

-• Can change any other SSID settings like Client IP and VLAN assignment and others as needed and click save at the bottom.
+- Changes to any other SSID settings like Client IP and VLAN assignment, etc. can be made as needed and

 Wired - Configure Access Policy and Switch Port

-For Wired connections, you will need to configure an Access Policy that uses Access Manager as the authentication method and attach that Access Policy to the switch port where the endpoint/s will be connecting to.
+For Wired connections, you will need to configure an Access Policy that uses Access Manager as the authentication method and attach that Access Policy to the switch port where the endpoint/s will be connecting.

 For detailed instruction on how to configure Access Policies, refer to our documentation on Access Policy.